 Full - King sizes must have a rigid center support that runs head to foot and ideally 5 sturdy legs (3 minimum) touching the floor.

-Our featured slatted wooden frame, The California Beauty Bedframe is made to specifically meet these support requirements.
+Our featured slatted wooden frame, The California Beauty Bedframe is made to specifically meet these support requirements and is made for all of our mattresses.
 Check out this small scale builder who uses selectively harvested wood and natural finishes.

 #2: Metal Frames with Wood Foundations

 Metal frames with the following specs can be used.
 You can also add a wood foundation (if it meets the specs below under “wood foundation”).

 Use a frame that supports the head, foot and sides.